Toshio Hosokawa: Career

 Hosokawa was born in Hiroshima on 23 October 1955.
-He became motivated to make music his profession when he heard a broadcast of Tōru Takemitsu's November Steps at age 15.
+He became motivated to make music his profession when he heard a record of Tōru Takemitsu's November Steps at age 15.
 He first studied piano and composition in Tokyo, then from 1976 with Yun Isang at the Berlin University of the Arts.
 From 1983 to 1986, he studied with Klaus Huber and Brian Ferneyhough at the Hochschule für Musik Freiburg.
 In 1980, he first took part in the Darmstädter Ferienkurse, including the performance of his compositions.
 He lectured there regularly beginning in 1990.
 In the following years, he became known internationally and received several commissions.

-On a recommendation from Huber, he returned to Japan, where he found his personal style influenced by traditional Japanese music.
+On Huber's recommendation, he stayed in Tokyo for six months to study traditional Japanese music.
 In 1989, he cofounded the annual Akiyoshidai International Contemporary Music Seminar and Festival in Yamaguchi and was its artistic director until 1998.
 From 1998 to 2007 he served as Composer-in-Residence at the Tokyo Symphony Orchestra.
 He was also the artistic director of the Japanese Takefu International Music Festival in Fukui starting in 2001.
 The festivals are meeting places for musicians from Asian and Western music traditions in concerts and seminars.
 In 2004, Hosokawa was appointed a guest professor at the Tokyo College of Music.
 He was a member of the Academy of Arts, Berlin from 2001.
 He was influenced by Japanese aesthetic and spiritual elements, such as calligraphy, court music and Noh theatre, giving "musical expression to the notion of a beauty that has grown from transience".
 He said: "We hear the individual notes and appreciate at the same time the process of how the notes are born and die: a sound landscape of continual 'becoming' that is animated in itself."

 Hosokawa's first opera, the Shakespeare adaptation Vision of Lear, premiered at the Munich Biennale in 1998.
 It includes elements from the traditional Japanese Noh theatre.
 His second opera was Hanjo, which premiered at the Aix-en-Provence Festival in 2004, staged by the choreographer Anne Teresa De Keersmaeker.
 Co-commissioned with La Monnaie in Brussels, it was also performed in Bielefeld, Hamburg, Lisbon, Lyon, Milan and Tokyo.
 Hosokawa won the fifth Roche Commission with Woven Dreams for orchestra, which was first played by the Cleveland Orchestra conducted by Franz Welser-Möst at the Lucerne Festival in 2010.
 His third opera was Matsukaze, again inspired by Noh theatre, which was staged by Sasha Waltz at La Monnaie in Brussels in 2011, with additional performances at the Berlin State Opera and in Luxembourg and Warsaw.
 His works were premiered by conductors such as Kazushi Ono, Kent Nagano, Simon Rattle, Alexander Liebreich and Robin Ticciati.
 Several of them became part of contemporary repertoire.